llvm/circt/README.md

-# clattner-test / spt
+# clattner-test / CIRT / Circuit IR and Tools

 This is a test repository, experimenting with an approach of building a modular set of tools for verilog and other SiFive related projects.

-SPT is just a placeholder, "SiFive Platform Tools".
-It has been pointed out that this is far too close to the existing "SBT" tool and it also only has three letters.
-A better 4-letter suggestion is very welcome :-)
+"CIRT" stands for "Circuit IR and Tools" or perhaps "CIRCuiT + IntermediateRepresenTation + Toolbox" (hat tip to Aliaksei Chapyzhenka).
+This name can still be changed if a better one is suggested.  :-)

 ## Setting this up